ripple/opensource.ripple.com/docs/xls-75d-permission-delegation/reference/delegate-set.md

   },
   "Delegate": "rDelegatedAccount"
 }
 The account that sends this transaction is _rDelegatedAccount_, although the Account field is the _rDelegatingAccount_.
-The secret for this transaction is the _rDelegatingAccount_, secret, which means _rDelegatedAccount_ signs the transaction.
+The secret for this transaction is the _rDelegatedAccount_, secret, which means _rDelegatedAccount_ signs the transaction.

 If the _rDelegatedAccount_ is not authorized by the _rDelegatingAccount_, for the transaction type or satisfying the granular permissions given by _rDelegatingAccount_, the transaction returns `tecNO_PERMISSION`.